Scaling intra-urban climate fluctuations

-We adopt the spatial domain provided by our UrbClim temperature dataset \cite{temperature_urbclim}.
+We adopt the spatial domain provided by our UrbClim temperature dataset \cite{temperature_urbclim} for all cities.
 While previous research suggests that city structure follows consistent radial profiles that scale with population size \cite{Remi2020}, allowing for rescaled urban domains based on population-dependent functions, we find that applying such rescaling does not alter our results.
 In fact, we tested multiple variants of the rescaled radial extent and observed nearly identical data collapses, as long as the same criterion was applied consistently across all cities.
-This outcome indicates that the UrbClim model’s domain definitions already capture the relevant urban spatial scales for intra-urban climate analysis.

-\textbf{Statistical Analysis.} We employ Kernel density estimation (KDE) \cite{Silverman2018} to derive probability density functions (PDFs) for urban climate and urban structure variables within each square cell.
-PDFs are computed for population counts, street network intersections, air temperature and air particulate matter concentrations, providing insights into the spatial distribution and variability of these variables within cities.
+\textbf{Statistical Analysis.} We employ kernel density estimation (KDE) \cite{Silverman2018} because it provides a flexible and non-parametric approach to estimate and derive probability density functions (PDFs) for urban climate and urban characteristics variables.
+PDFs are computed for population counts, street network intersections, air temperature and PM concentrations, providing insights into the spatial distribution and variability of these variables within cities.
 In addition, the quality of the data collapse — both for marginal and joint probability density functions — is quantitatively assessed using the residual-based metric proposed in \cite{Bhattacharjee2001}, which evaluates the overall distance between rescaled curves.
-For clearer visual presentation in the collapse plots, we removed a small fraction of cities that deviated slightly from the overall behavior: 1 city (0.7\%) for temperature and 8 cities (5.6\%) for PM.